dineshbodala/Linux/README.md

 ## Routing:

-### route (on Unix-like systems) or route print (on Windows):
+### route
-- These commands display and manipulate the IP routing table.
+- This command display and manipulate the IP routing table.
 - Example:  route -n